-B. The European validation process for non-formal and informal education European criteria of validation
+B. The European validation process for nonformal and informal education European criteria of validation

 The Copenhagen Declaration, November 2002, points out the necessity of a common set of principles through the validation of non-formal and informal education with the purpose of ensuring a greater comparability between the habits from different countries and at different levels.
 From the continuous education Communication (November 2001), one sees that the main priority is the valorization of education emphasizing the need for mutual education in Europe.
 In the other European consecutive documents one signals the pertinent idea that the development of the official validation methods of non-formal learning experiences has been identified as the key result which makes the education more attractive and more relevant for the individual.
 This new hint of educational politics is taken into account by the Norwegian and Irish initiative at the informal Conference, June 2004.
 The initiatives of these European countries reflect a powerful European moment which exists in the particular zone of validating education within a society.
-The most important elements, which can be shared by all the European countries, are those related to the continuous education (2003, Quality Education for All (EFA) and Action Plan (document UNESCO).
-UNESCO Regional "Quality Education in Multiethnic Seminar Society", Resort facility "Carpathy", Mukachevo, Ukraine).
+The most important elements, which can be shared by all the European countries, are those related to the continuous education (The Copenhagen Declaration, November 2002, European Commission).